JustFiesta/ansible-course/README.md

 ## Serice handlers

 Listeners for service config change.
 If change is made - service action is performed.
 Othervise service action is skipped

+## Compose multiple playbooks

+Compose playbooks for one system in single playboook file.
+This happens via importing subsequent playbooks